ecmwf/climetlab/docs/firststeps.rst

 ^^^^^^^^

 Datasets are a higher-level concept compared to data sources.

+..todo:

-TODO metadata, hidden access to sources, control plotting, control converstion to pandas
+  metadata, hidden access to sources, control plotting, control conversion to pandas

 The following Python code: